Ernest Angley's Online Bible College

 Ernest Angley's Online Bible College began online offerings in January 2011.

-The current location of Angley's main Grace Cathedral church is in Cuyahoga Falls, Ohio, at the former site of Rex Humbard's Cathedral of Tomorrow.
+The location of Angley's main Grace Cathedral church is in Cuyahoga Falls, Ohio, at the former site of Rex Humbard's Cathedral of Tomorrow.
 The recently refurbished chapel building at 1055 Canton Road in Springfield Township, Ohio is used for church youth services on Saturday nights and is open to the public.
 It is also used by members of Grace Cathedral for special member ceremonies such as funeral services and weddings.